TABLE OF CONTENTS

 Integration: An integration is the ability to connect to a service (e.g. Jira), within any one integration you can have multiple workflows enabled.

-Workflow(s): These are the series of steps which sends or receives data between the integrated apps, an integration can have multiple workflows available to use e.g.
+Workflow(s): These are the series of steps which sends or receives data between the integrated apps, an integration can have multiple workflows available to use.

 Who can use the integration?